-The NGAGE survey is the first major national research on gambling issues and public attitudes about gambling since the 1999 National Gambling Impact Study Commission.
-It meets a critical need for contemporary data about these issues.
+In 2018 the National Council on Problem Gambling conducted the National Survey of Gambling Attitudes and Gambling Experiences 1.0 (NGAGE).
+The NGAGE survey was the first major national research on gambling issues and public attitudes about gambling since the 1999 National Gambling Impact Study Commission.
+It met a critical need for contemporary data about these issues.

 The survey questions address a broad range of issues including gambling participation, rates of problematic behavior and positive play, and public beliefs and opinions about problem gambling.
 This research also includes an in-depth look at specific aspects and attitudes about sports betting and fantasy sports betting, providing the most detailed information to date about these emerging fields.

 NCPG will continue to use this information to advocate for programs and services to assist people and families affected by problem gambling and gambling addiction.

-Now that NCPG has created this baseline, there is an urgent need for ongoing national survey research to measure and monitor these trends.
+Using the NGAGE survey data as a baseline, there is an urgent need for ongoing national survey research to measure and monitor these trends.
 Without this information it is impossible to accurately assess the costs, benefits and impacts of gambling in America.